 There is also an independent UK Airprox Board (UKAB),116 to which a report can be made of a situation in which, in the opinion of a pilot or air traffic services personnel, the distance between aircraft, as well as their relative positions and speed, have been such that the safety of the aircraft involved may have been compromised (an 'Airprox').
 The UKAB provides impartial assessments on cause and risk for all Airprox reported in UK airspace.
 When appropriate, it makes safety recommendations aimed at reducing the likelihood of a recurrence of any given Airprox event.
 No names are published in UKAB's reports in order to encourage an open and honest reporting environment.

 Protection is afforded to whistleblowers within the civil aviation industry pursuant to the general provisions of the Public Interest Disclosure Act 1998, which protects them from detrimental treatment from their employer where they make a protected disclosure.117

 The year in review

-1 Robert Lawson QC is a partner and Jess Harman is an associate at Clyde & Co LLP.
+1 Robert Lawson QC is a partner at Clyde & Co LLP.

-2 Although the Channel Islands (i.e., the Bailiwicks of Guernsey and Jersey) and Isle of Man enjoy a unique relationship with the United Kingdom through the Crown, in the person of the Sovereign, they are not part of the United Kingdom but rather are Crown Dependencies.
+2 Although the Channel Islands (i.e., the Bailiwicks of Guernsey and Jersey) and Isle of Man enjoy a unique relationship with the UK through the Crown, in the person of the Sovereign, they are not part of the UK but rather are Crown dependencies.
 See, for example, R (Barclay) v.
 Lord Chancellor and Secretary of State for Justice AC 276.

 3 In relation to the DfT generally, see www.gov.uk/government/organisations/department-for-transport.